-Since there is a Department that constantly monitors the risk of non-compliance, and in view of the range of products on offer, we believe that the Group is not particularly exposed to that risk.
+Since there is a Department that constantly monitors the risk of non-compliance, and in view of the range of products on offer, we believe that the Bank is not particularly exposed to that risk.

-In order to guarantee dynamic, mindful management of the risk of non-compliance, the Group established a specific Compliance Department to ensure that internal procedures are consistent with the aim of preventing the breach of external rules (laws and regulations) and internal rules (codes of conduct, codes of ethics) applicable to the bank.
+A Compliance Department was set up to ensure that the risk of non compliance was managed on an active, mindful basis.
+The Department will ensure that internal procedures are consistent with the aim of preventing the breach of external rules (laws and regulations) and internal rules (codes of conduct, codes of ethics) applicable to the Bank.

 The Bank adopted an organisational architecture based on an internal network model ("widespread compliance") whereby the Compliance Officer is in charge of the Department, who: